With its remarkable landscapes, rich culture and thriving lake-water activity scene, County Cavan is one of Ireland’s best-kept secrets

 Maybe it’s because Cavan has always been discreetly hidden between the six counties that border it.
 Or maybe its locals like to keep their neighbourhood a little under the radar.
 Whatever the reason, Cavan and its drumlin-speckled countryside, glassy lakes by the hundred and acre after acre of forest parks has marked its card as a pinnacle of rest and relaxation retreats.

 Water, water everywhere

 The place knows how to relax, but it also knows how to ramp it up a bit, too.
 Cavan is a boater’s paradise – fast and slow.
 With the rivers Shannon and Erne, not to mention the restored Shannon-Erne waterway linking the two, holidaymakers can spend days cruising through its hushed, unspoilt countryside.
-Dialing it up a notch, canoeists and kayakers can push their pace to the limit within the confines of Cavan’s waterways.
+Dialling it up a notch, canoeists and kayakers can push their pace to the limit within the confines of Cavan’s waterways.

 Cavan reels in fishermen, too.
 In fact, the county is famous for coarse and pike fishing (no license or fee is required to enjoy course fishing in Cavan), and word is spreading on the game angling for brown trout in Lough Sheelin.

 If you don’t fancy getting onto the water, stroll alongside it with the Canal Walk in Ballyconnell, or the Castle Lake loop in Bailieborough.
 The Cavan Way is the National Waymarked Trail, stretching 22km from Dowra, a small village near the source of the River Shannon, through the forested West Cavan Uplands to Blacklion.